 River Walking Stroll -Walk the magnolia landscaped Woldenberg Park.
 See the vista in and from Spanish Plaza with its most refreshing fountain, pretty mosaics and a cinematic view of the great River.

-Music, Music, Music – Street musicians, frequent festivals and free concerts you can always count on
+Music, Music, Music - Street musicians, frequent festivals, and free concerts you can always count on!
+Visit the New Orleans Jazz National Historical Park to learn more about free live concerts in the area.

 The Graveyard Shift - See the statuary in the famed “Cities of the Dead” for free.
 Marie Laveau spends her afterlife at St. Louis Cemetery #1, at St. Louis and Basin, just outside the Quarter.
 Anne Rice once staged her own funeral at the Lafayette Cemetery, where her vampire Lestat broods through his unlife in the Garden District at Prytania and Washington.
 Be sure you check the cemetery hours before you go…they open late and close early.